Speakers and Sessions

 Connection is a powerful workplace attribute, but it can be difficult to explain or measure.
 Plus, leaders may not know how to create or change the level of connection on their teams.
 Fundamentally, connection is something we experience.
 In this session, Dr. Lynch will review the science of listening and how effective listening can increase performance, confidence, well-being and, yes, connection among teams.
 Content will explore the connection between listening and psychological safety.

 Next, she will explain what it means to be an effective listener, how that is achieved, and how others respond to good listeners.
-Using information from her book, Get to What Matters, the session will also cover three specific skills and strategies that characterize effective listeners, empowering attendees to instantly encourage better connection.
+Using information from Dr. Lynch's book, Get to What Matters, the session will also cover three specific skills and strategies that characterize effective listeners, empowering attendees to instantly encourage better connection.

 12:05 PM - 1:20 PM

-Companies and organizations need to move past the mentality of individual employee accountability for their health and well-being toward a partnership whereby the workplace and work system is supportive and conducive to making the healthiest choice the easiest choice and where our mental state is more easily able to flourish and less likely to be blemished by unfavorable events.
+Companies and organizations need to move past the mentality of individual employee accountability for their health and well-being toward a partnership whereby the workplace and work system is supportive and conducive to making the healthiest choice the easiest choice, where our mental state is more easily able to flourish and less likely to be blemished by unfavorable events.
 This session will show how using an organizational assessment tool can provide the backbone of a strategic plan that helps shape an institution wide approach.
 While this session will highlight how the CDC Worksite Health ScoreCard was applied at Johns Hopkins Medicine for a decade, the participant can apply the lessons learned to their own institution and to use with other organizational assessment tools.

 12:05 PM - 1:20 PM